EngrBlinx/altschool-cloud-exercises/LinuxProject/commands.md

 ![history](history.png)

 ## 7. `jobs` - Current jobs
-The `jobs`command is used to display current jobs
+The `jobs` command is used to display current jobs
 ![jobs](jobs.png)

 ## 8. `last` - last login
-The `last` command is used to show last login on the system
+The `last` command is used to show the last login on the system
 ![last](last.png)

 ## 9. `last reboot` - Reboot history
-The `last reboot` command shows sytem reboot history
+The `last reboot` command shows the system reboot history
 ![last reboot](lastreboot)

 ## 10. `ip a` - IP interface
-The `ip a` command show the network interfaces of the machine
+The `ip a` command shows the network interfaces of the machine
 ![`ip a`](ipa.png)